galnaftaly/TweetAnalyzer/README.md

 ## Introduction

 In this project, we propose BGSRD model, which proposed a symmetric combination between BERT and Text GCN.
 BGSRD constuct a heterogeneous graph over the dataset and represents documents as nodes using BERT representations.
-By jointly training the BERT and GCN modules within BGSRD, the proposed model is able to leverage the advantages of both worlds: large-scale pretraining which takes the advantage of the massive amount of raw data and transductive learning which jointly learns representations.
+By jointly training the BERT and GCN modules within BertGCN, the proposed model is able to leverage the advantages of both worlds: large-scale pretraining which takes the advantage of the massive amount of raw data and transductive learning which jointly learns representations.

 ## Main Results